-LONDON, May 9 (Reuters) - Lower-rated euro zone bond yields fell to fresh record lows and the common currency slid further on Friday as investors positioned for more monetary stimulus from the European Central Bank.
+LONDON, May 9 (Reuters) - Yields on lower-rated euro zone bonds fell to record lows and the euro slid further on Friday as investors positioned for more monetary stimulus from the European Central Bank.

-An upgrade by Standard & Poor's of its credit rating outlook for Portugal added to the positive sentiment and gave a further boost to Lisbon as the country prepares to exit its international bailout this month.
+An upgrade by Standard & Poor's of its credit-rating outlook for Portugal bolstered the positive sentiment as the country prepares to exit its international bailout this month.

-Investors are betting the ECB will cut interest rates next month, paving the way for potential further steps such as a bond-buying programme, after its president Mario Draghi said on Thursday the bank was ready to act in June if updated inflation forecasts merit it.
+Investors are betting the ECB will cut interest rates next month, opening the way for further possible steps, such as a bond-buying programme.
+ECB President Mario Draghi said on Thursday the bank was ready to act in June if updated inflation forecasts merit it.

-Yields on Italian, Spanish and Irish 10-year bonds hit record lows of 2.9 percent, 2.87 percent and 2.65 percent respectively while the euro fell another 0.2 percent from Thursday's U.S. close.
+Yields on Italian, Spanish and Irish 10-year bonds all hit record lows: 2.9 percent, 2.87 percent and 2.65 percent respectively.
+The euro fell another 0.4 percent from Thursday's U.S. close.

 Richardson said the yield on Italy's 10-year bond could fall to 2.75 percent.
 He has short positions on the euro against currencies such as the Japanese yen and the Norwegian krone.

-Portugal's 10-year bonds yielded as little as 3.44 percent, the lowest level since early 2006, on Friday after S&P lifted the country's credit outlook to stable from negative, far from peaks above 17 percent hit at the height of the euro zone debt crisis.
+Portugal's 10-year bonds yielded as little as 3.44 percent on Friday, their lowest since early 2006, after S&P lifted the country's credit outlook to stable from negative.
+Peak yields reached 17 percent at the height of the euro zone debt crisis.